EdgardoVelilla/Relatedness/README.md

 # Relatedness
-Several useful functions to create genetic relatedness matrices given a pedigree file whether from Jacquard's condensed coefficients of identity or kinship coefficients
+Several relatedness matrices in sparse or triplet format from a pedigree frame by using a) Jacquard´s condensed coefficients of identity or b) kinship or coancestry coefficients.